 Through our risk management process, the business units identify, address and report the foreseeable and relevant risks to a management-level committee every quarter.

-The senior management team, who is responsible for the achievement of strategic goals, also plays an important role by identifying, reporting and mitigating emerging risks.
-The committee will evaluate all reported risks and subsequently update the Board on the material risks and the corresponding mitigating measures.
+The senior management team, which is responsible for the achievement of strategic goals, also plays an important role in identifying emerging risks from the ever-evolving business environment.